vuurmot/elearningai/README.md

 # Summary
-A demo app for integrating OpenAI's API (Whisper API Transcription) (GPT for generative text)
+A demo app for integrating OpenAI's API (Whisper API Transcription) (GPT for generative text) Based on a hypothetical scenario where a lecturer is producing E-learning videos via the E-learning portal Ask general questions i.e. ChatGPT
+Transcribe audio files, and get a text summary as well as book recommendations according to audio file

 # Demo
 ![alt text](https://github.com/vuurmot/elearningai/blob/main/demo/1.PNG)